 The following statements should help to explain the current financial position of the Treutlen County School District.
 Not unlike most School Districts in the State of Georgia, the Treutlen County School District has been negatively impacted since 2003 by the effects of the economic recession.
-Our School District has seen the weight of taxpayer burden shift from the state taxpayer level to the local taxpayer level over the past 17 years as the state continues to underfund education.
-In addition to state and federal funding cuts, the employer-funded health insurance costs have continued to increase for both certified and classified staff.
+Our School District has seen the weight of taxpayer burden shift from the state taxpayer level to the local taxpayer level over the past 18 years as the state continues to underfund education.
+The employer-funded health insurance costs have continued to increase for both certified and classified staff.
 Also, the employer portion of teacher retirement has continued to increase.
 Due to all of our Special Purpose Local Option Sales Tax (SPLOST) funds being obligated to debt service we are unable to utilize any of those funds to help offset the cost of technology, equipment and school buses.
-In fiscal year 2020 the School District was able to give all certificated employees a \$3,000 pay increase and all classified staff received a 2.0% increase.
 The School District will continue to look for ways to maximize resources and reduce costs in efficient and instructional strategic ways to ensure the best opportunities for student and staff success.